qoomon/gradle-git-versioning-plugin/README.md

 **ℹ Also available as [Maven Extension](https://github.com/qoomon/maven-git-versioning-extension)**

-This extension can virtually set project version and properties, based on current **Git status**.
+This plugin can virtually set project version and properties, based on current **Git status**.

 ℹ **No files will be modified, version and properties are modified in memory only.**